gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 ---
 # Create Datastores

-Datastores can be created from a number of sources (on both the CLI and UI):
+Datastores can be created from a local filesystem, HTTP URL, and S3 Bucket.

-- Uploading files stored on your computer
-- From an HTTP URL which downloads a `.zip` or `.tar.gz` file.
-These files are automatically extracted by the Grid Platform before they are attached to a Run or Session
-- From a public S3 Bucket using the syntax `s3://bucket-name/path/`

 ## Uploading Files from a Computer